-The 2013 and 2012 audit services provided by Hein & Associates were approved in advance by the Audit Committee.
+The 2014 and 2013 audit and audit related services provided by Hein & Associates were approved in advance by the Audit Committee.

 The Audit Committee implemented pre-approval policies and procedures related to the provision of audit and non-audit services.
 Under these procedures, the Audit Committee pre-approves both the type of services to be provided by the Company's independent accountants and the estimated fees related to these services.
 During the approval process, the Audit Committee considers the impact of the types of services and the related fees on the independence of the auditor.
 The services and fees must be deemed compatible with the maintenance of the auditor's independence, including compliance with SEC rules and regulations.